gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked
-- [] fix precision bug where the precision can be selected by user exactly one time and is persistent throughout.
+- [] fix precision selection so the precision can be selected by user exactly one time and is persistent throughout.
 - [] Get test coverage working and automated with each commit
 - [] Fix position recording so that the simulation can be logged for a user specified number of runs
 - [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk